How to Install Wike on Fedora

 Configure Language and Display Settings

 Click the hamburger menu and select Preferences to access Wike’s settings.
 In the General tab, change the Wikipedia language to any of 300+ available options.
 Your selection applies instantly without restarting.
-The Appearance tab lets you increase or decrease text size for comfortable reading, toggle between light and dark themes, or adjust article column width for optimal display on your monitor.
+The Appearance tab lets you adjust text size for comfortable reading, toggle between light and dark themes, or modify the article column width for optimal display on your monitor.

 Manage Wike